EFTERLEVANDEGUIDEN - a collaboration between public authorities intended to make it easier for those who have lost a loved one

 The survivor’s pension is intended to compensate for some of the household’s lost income when a wife, husband, registered partner or parent dies.
 Public authorities, municipalities and insurance companies are automatically informed of deaths.

-If you are entitled to a survivor’s pension or financial compensation, or if your current pension will be affected in any way, you will receive a letter.
-This letter will inform you of how much money you will receive each month and for how long payments will continue.
-In some cases you will need to make contact yourself.
+If you are entitled to a survivor’s pension or if your current pension will be affected in any way, you will receive a decision.
+The decision will inform you of how much money you will receive each month and for how long payments will continue.

 About life insurance, konsumenternas.se (in Swedish) External link.